UrbanInstitute/pyspark-tutorials/README.md

 4. The pySpark bootstrap used by the Urban Institute to start a cluster on Amazon Web Services only installs a handful of Python modules.
 If you need others for your work, or specfic versions, this tutorial explains how to get them.
-It is not specific to the pySpark environment:
+It uses only standard Python libraries, and is therefore not specific to the pySpark environment:

    installing Python modules.ipynb

-5. And finally, future topics that are on hold until Spark 2.0 is deployed to Amazon Web Services include linear regression and windowing.
+5. And finally, now that Spark 2.0 is deployed to Amazon Web Services development has begun on OLS and GLM tutorials, which will be uploaded when complete.